 An alternative is a more 'traditional' arrangement whereby the child stays with the parent they do not usually live with on alternate weekends and for half of the school holidays - although the exact pattern of Contact how long they spend time with the non resident parent can also be dictated by geography and other issues.
 At Forbes, our team of Children's Law Solicitors can assist you with a referral to mediation which is a mandatory requirement before any proceedings can be issued before the court and in addition assist with any arrangements or agreements that may be reached.

 Some situations, however, can make negotiations difficult or impossible - for instance, should one parent want to relocate to a different part of the UK or even abroad.
 If mediation does not work, we can also represent you in Court, giving you expert, sensitive legal advice to get the best outcome for your family.

-If you are going through a separation or divorce, and require help or advice from a team of expert Children's Law solicitors, contact Forbes today on Freephone 0800 689 1058 or complete our online application form.
-Alternatively, you can call into our offices in Blackburn, Chorley or Preston.
-We offer tailored services for our private paying clients, or a fixed fee service for more straightforward cases.
-Whichever yours is, or however you contact us, we will work hard to ensure the best outcome for your family.
+If you are going through a separation or divorce, and require help or advice from a team of expert Children's Law solicitors, contact Forbes on freephone 0800 689 1058.
+You can also contact our Solicitors online or call our offices in Blackburn, Chorley or Preston.
+However you contact us, we will work hard to ensure the best outcome for your family.